Kyushu Foodie Tour 2026

 FAQs

-Delve into our FAQ section to get quick answers to common questions about our services.
+Delve into our FAQ section to get quick answers to common questions about the tour.

 Each restaurant has been carefully chosen to highlight a wide variety of the tastiest Kyushu cuisine.
 The focus is on using locally-sourced seasonal ingredients wherever possible.
 If you have any dietary restrictions, please ask us about alternatives before booking your tour.